pietrorampini/UpdateChecker/README.md

 ## Overview

-**Update Checker** is a class that can be used by Android Developers to show a *"New Update Available"* Notification or Dialog.
+**Update Checker** is a class that can be used by Android Developers to increse the number of users update their apps by showing a *"New Update Available"* Notification or Dialog.

-It's based on  [Fragments](http://developer.android.com/guide/components/fragments.html), It check for new updates downloadable by parsing the Play Store desktop page of your app.
+It's based on  [Fragments](http://developer.android.com/guide/components/fragments.html), It checks for new updates downloadable by parsing the Play Store desktop page of your app.

 ### Changelog
 #### Current version: 1.0.0